aseigneurin/aseigneurin.github.io/_posts/2016-10-10-kafka-streams-scaling-up-or-down.md

 }
 ```

-As an addition, I have a Quartz job that prints every second the number of records that have been processed since the launch of the application.
+As an addition, I have a Quartz job that prints every second the number of records that have been processed in the past second.

 Running separately, a producer sends 2000 records every second (more precisely 20 records every 10 milliseconds) to the `AUTH_JSON` Kafka topic.
 Since the topic has 4 partitions, that's 500 records per partition every second (5 records per partition every 10 milliseconds).